MicrosoftDocs/azure-docs/articles/machine-learning/concept-enterprise-security.md

 The following diagram shows the create workspace workflow.

-* The user signs in to Azure AD from one of the supported Azure Machine Learning clients (Azure CLI, Python SDK, Azure portal) and requests the appropriate Azure Resource Manager token.
+* You sign in to Azure AD from one of the supported Azure Machine Learning clients (Azure CLI, Python SDK, Azure portal) and request the appropriate Azure Resource Manager token.
-* The user calls Azure Resource Manager to create the workspace.
+* You call Azure Resource Manager to create the workspace.
 * Azure Resource Manager contacts the Azure Machine Learning resource provider to provision the workspace.

 Additional resources are created in the user's subscription during workspace creation: